akostrik/stage_telegram_python/README.md

 - integrate with other messaging platforms beyond Telegram
 - provide real-time alerts to users about exceptional analysis results
 - detection of the first channel to spread information
-- comparison of the results with other projects
+- comparison of the results with ones of the other projects
 - customizable detection parameters: features that allow users to customise detection parameters, tailoring the system to their individual needs
-- usage of docker containers for installation and configuration instructions

 # Welcome
 <img align="right" width="60" height="60" src="https://github.com/akostrik/stage_telegram/assets/22834202/9d78c9d6-c4c6-4566-9e83-3dcbc02e311e">